ElliottArpino/ESP32-Radiation-Detection-Drone-Payload/README.md

 ## Testing and Results

 The payload casing is designed to house the ESP32 microcontroller, Geiger–Müller counter, GPS module, SD card, battery, and internal wiring.
 It features a rotate-to-lock attachment mechanism, allowing quick and secure installation or removal from the drone.
+It was entirely 3D printed.

  ![Payload_Casing](Images_and_Plots/payload_casing.png)
 *Payload Casing and Attachment*